codezonediitj/pydatastructs/README.md

 - [Pull Request Policy](https://github.com/codezonediitj/pydatastructs/wiki/Pull-Request-Policy)
 - [Plan of Action for the Projects](https://github.com/codezonediitj/pydatastructs/wiki/Plan-of-Action-for-the-Projects)

 Guidelines
 ----------

-We recommend you to join our [gitter channel](https://gitter.im/codezoned2017/Lobby) for discussing anything related to the project.
+We recommend you to join our [discord channel](https://discord.gg/PwY7wQDG5G) for discussing anything related to the project.

 Please follow the rules and guidelines given below,